 Current recommendations by the American Academy of Pediatrics support the use of palivizumab during the first year of life for children with a gestational age less than 29 weeks, symptomatic congenital heart disease, chronic lung disease of prematurity, neuromuscular disorders that make it difficult to clear the airways, airway abnormalities, and immunodeficiency.
 Prophylaxis may be continued in the second year of life for children who require continued interventions for chronic lung disease of prematurity or those who remain immunosuppressed.

 Bronchiolitis is a self-limited infectious process.
 It is commonly managed with supportive care, hydration, fever control, and oxygenation.
 When the disorder is recognized and treated, the prognosis is excellent.
 The majority of children recover without any adverse effects.
-Past studies suggest that infants with severe bronchiolitis will develop wheezing in future, but this has not been borne out by longitudinal studies.
+Past studies suggest that infants with severe bronchiolitis will develop wheezing in the future, but this has not been borne out by longitudinal studies.

 About 3% of infants will require admission to the hospital, and the mortality rates vary from 0.5% to 7%.
 The large variation in mortality is because of different risk factors and lack of availability of intensive care units in certain countries.